jenkinsci/depbuilder-plugin/docs/docs/001_features.rst

       The following is true for our build:
       -------------------------------------

-      1. backendBuild will be built on windows_runner
+      1. backendBuild will be built on windows_runner and will be displayed as MyBackend in the build graph.

       2. If either backendBuild or frontendBuild fails, the build will fail and the integrationTests will never run